paperless-ngx/paperless-ngx/docs/setup.rst

     .. caution::

-        Make sure you also download the ``.env`` file.
-This will set the project name for docker compose to ``paperless`` and then it will automatically reuse your existing paperless volumes.
+        The release include a ``.env`` file.
+This will set the project name for docker compose to ``paperless`` so that paperless-ng will automatically reuse your existing paperless volumes.
+When you start it, it will migrate your existing data.
+After that, your old paperless installation will be incompatible with the migrated volumes.

+4. Copy the ``docker-compose.sqlite.yml`` file to ``docker-compose.yml``.
+    If you want to migrate to PostgreSQL, do that after you migrated your existing SQLite database.

-4. Adjust ``docker-compose.yml`` and
+5. Adjust ``docker-compose.yml`` and
     ``docker-compose.env`` to your needs.
-    See `docker route`_ for details on which edits are required.
+    See `docker route`_ for details on which edits are advised.

-5. Start paperless-ng.
+6. Start paperless-ng.

     .. code:: bash